Aren’t these fun? This is pretty much edible Christmas right here, people. Red. Green. It even sparkles.

 But I didn’t realize just how excited she was until I reached for the Brie to hand it to the cashier and saw that Charlotte had already taken a huge bite out of the end, plastic and all.
 I guess she knows a good thing when she sees it.

-- 1 cup good maple syrup (ahem...the 99 cent generic brand works too.)
+- 1 cup maple syrup, good quality - ahem...the 99 cent generic brand works too.

 - 1 cup granulated sugar